 Then, I used a mini roller tool (I’m sure there’s a better name for it that I’ve never heard of because I can’t get myself to slow down long enough to pay attention to these things) to score them to achieve the feather look.
 (Just kinda rolled it from the bottom to the top in a sort of fanned out pattern.)
 Sorry, I forgot to get a pic of this step.

 DONE!!
 Well, that’s what I orginally thought anyway, until I then started thinking, “How am I going to attach these bad boys to the cake? and, huh… the colors don’t pop as much as I was hoping either.”
 I was going to have to attach a wire to the back of each of these things, and as far as the color went- part of my brain was shouting “Just leave it alone, Shawna…Just LEAVE IT!”
 But I don’t think I’ve listened to that part of my brain once…or maybe ever…in my entire life… so I didn’t just leave it.

 I flipped a feather over, painted a little edible glue onto a wire, lightly pushed the wire down onto the back, and then laid a thin little strip of fondant over the wire where it touched the feather.
 I proceeded to do this for all 45 feathers.

 THEN…I used a little paint brush to color the middle of EACH feather with some navy edible dust, and brush some purple dust around the edge of EACH feather.
 Blow your nose after that process (probably because you’ll be crying…and crying) and you’ll get a kick out of what you see in your tissue.
 (Edible dust never quite stays where you want it too.)

-By this point, if you haven’t sworn up and down that you’ll never look at another peacock again in your life, well…you’re just not normal.
-But don’t worry, normal’s overrated anyway…at least that’s what they tell me.
+By this point, if you haven’t sworn up and down that you’ll never look give another peacock the time of day, again, in your life, well then …you’re just not normal.
+But don’t worry, normal’s overrated anyway…at least that’s what they tell ME.